medavox/tuki-nuwa/text/2_vocabulary/lexicon-kanban/3 unreprocessed/sula.md

 Noun
 ---

 previous word or phrase is a verb.

-Optional for increased clarity.
+Optional for clarity.